COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

 - Monday, July 27: 1.1 percent

-There were 42 new COVID-19 cases reported in Nassau County (down 14 from a day earlier) on Monday with another 57 positive cases in Suffolk County (down 27 from a day earlier).
+There were 41 new COVID-19 cases reported in Nassau County (down one from a day earlier) on Tuesday with another 60 positive cases in Suffolk County (up three from a day earlier).

-There were nine deaths due to COVID-19 in New York State on Monday, with none on Long Island.
+There were five deaths due to COVID-19 in New York State on Tuesday, with none on Long Island.

 Click here to sign up for Daily Voice's free daily emails and news alerts.